-Improving the understanding of the behavioural determinants and consequences of economic decision making by (a) focusing on political economic issues, (b) allowing for bounded rationality, and (c) using laboratory experimentation as a research method.
+The aim of the Experimental & Political Economics programme is improving the understanding of the behavioural determinants and consequences of economic decision making by focusing on political economic issues, allowing for bounded rationality, and using laboratory experimentation as a research method.

 Political decision making plays an important role in economies.
 Governments, for example, are essential for the functioning of markets.
 While they may be called upon to correct for market failures, they also have their own dynamics.
 Positive welfare effects of policies cannot be taken for granted.
 It is therefore important to study political decision making and the way in which policies can be applied beneficially.
 These observations provide the motivation for the first project: 'Economics of political decision making', a long standing project at the FEB dating back to 1983.
 It is related to public choice and the more recent upsurge in political economics.

 Economic models, when pertaining to political decision making, typically make strong assumptions about the rationality, sophistication, and selfishness of individual behaviour.
 Experimental and other empirical evidence suggests, however, that the predictive power of the standard ‘homo economicus' model is often disappointing and depends on the institutional character of the decision making environment.
 There is a need for greater knowledge and a more satisfactory treatment of the bounds on rationality generated by the nature of cognition and emotion, and the influence of institutions.
 This motivates the second project: 'Bounded rationality and institutions', which fits into the emerging field of behavioural economics.